Move a Ceph Monitor daemon to another node#

 Obtain the

-with the name of the node where you removed themon
+<nodeName>with the name of the node where you removed themonrole. -

 Back up the

-deployment placed on the obsolete node:kubectl -n rook-ceph get deploy <rook-ceph-mon-name> -o yaml > <rook-ceph-mon-name>-backup.yaml
+rook-ceph-mondeployment placed on the obsolete node:kubectl -n rook-ceph get deploy <rook-ceph-mon-name> -o yaml > <rook-ceph-mon-name>-backup.yaml -

 Remove the

-deployment placed on the obsolete node:kubectl -n rook-ceph delete deploy <rook-ceph-mon-name>
+rook-ceph-mondeployment placed on the obsolete node:kubectl -n rook-ceph delete deploy <rook-ceph-mon-name> -

 Wait approximately 10 minutes until